 The Center for Learning and Professional Development's CME office designates educational activities for AMA PRA Category 1 Credit™.
 Dartmouth Health CME credit signifies academic excellence in medical education.

-In order to align the quality of Dartmouth-Hitchcock education with the goal of promoting that education, it is strongly recommended that the application for CME credit is submitted 9 to 12 months before the date of the activity, and no later than 3 months before the date of the activity.
+In order to align the quality of Dartmouth Health education with the goal of promoting that education, it is strongly recommended that the application for CME credit is submitted 9 to 12 months before the date of the activity, and no later than 3 months before the date of the activity.
 The approval process will not start until the CME Office receives a complete application (with all documentation enclosed).

 Please note: If you would like to offer Continuing Nursing Education (CNE) contact hours, a NCEC Nurse Planner must be actively involved in the planning, implementation and evaluation of the continuing education activity.
 The NCEC Nurse Planner is knowledgeable of the CNE process and is responsible for adherence to the ANCC criteria.
 See NCEC Members.